jenkinsci/btc-embeddedplatform-plugin/README.md

 scopeTimeout | Scope timeout in seconds.
 0 means no timeout.<br>(default: 300) | 300
 perPropertyTimeout | Timeout per coverage property in seconds.
 0 means no timeout.<br>(default: 60) | 60
-considerSubscopes | Boolean flag controlling whether or not to consider coverage goals from subscopes.<br>(default: true) | true, false analyzeScopesHierachichally | Boolean flag controlling whether or not to analyze subscopes hierachically.<br>(default: true) | true, false allowDenormalizedFloats | Boolean flag controlling whether or not to allow denormalized floats.<br>(default: true) | true, false recheckUnreachable | Boolean flag controlling whether or not to recheck already calculated unreachable results.<br>(default: false) | true, false depthCv | Controls the maximum depth for the CV engine.
+considerSubscopes | Boolean flag controlling whether or not to consider coverage goals from subscopes.<br>(default: true) | true, false analyzeScopesHierachically | Boolean flag controlling whether or not to analyze subscopes hierachically.<br>(default: true) | true, false allowDenormalizedFloats | Boolean flag controlling whether or not to allow denormalized floats.<br>(default: true) | true, false recheckUnreachable | Boolean flag controlling whether or not to recheck already calculated unreachable results.<br>(default: false) | true, false depthCv | Controls the maximum depth for the CV engine.
 Set to 0 for infinite depth.<br>(default: 10) | 0, 10, 20, 50